umutybaki/portwatcher/README.md

   <img src="logo.svg" width="160" alt="PortWatcher Logo">
   <h1>PortWatcher</h1>
 </div>
-**PortWatcher** is a lightweight, minimal macOS menubar utility designed for developers.
-It helps you quickly identify and terminate processes listening on `localhost` ports—perfect for those times you forget to close an `npm` server or a background Python script.
+PortWatcher is a lightweight, minimal macOS menubar utility designed for developers.
+It helps you quickly identify and terminate processes listening on `localhost` ports.
+This was designed precisely for closing unwanted and forgotten npm applications just by a click.

 ## ✨ Features

--   **Snappy Interface**: No animations, just instant access to your active ports.
+-   **Snappy Interface**: No animations, instant access to your active ports.
--   **Intelligent App Resolution**: Automatically identifies the parent application (e.g., "Visual Studio Code" instead of just "electron" or "Code Helper").
+-   **Intelligent App Resolution**: Automatically identifies the parent application, e.g., "Visual Studio Code" or "node".
 -   **Graceful & Forceful Termination**:
     -   **Quit**: Sends a graceful `SIGTERM` to the process.
     -   **Force**: Sends a `SIGKILL` for stubborn background processes.